franciscop/htemplate/README.md

 ## Example

 To see other examples go to `/examples/index.html` in your browser and other examples will be shown.
-Your html:
+Now for a simple example, the html:

 ```html
 <div class="food"></div>